STGFormer: Spatio-Temporal GraphFormer for 3D Human Pose Estimation in Video: Method

 \subsection{Dual-path Modulated Hop-wise Regular GCN Module}

-To advance the understanding of spatio-temporal relationships among data by directly learning their interconnections, this paper introduces a novel GCN module.
-Our dual-path modulated hop-wise regular GCN module splits the spatio-temporal graph convolution to independently learn their features, capturing high-order connections and long-range dependencies through an advanced hop-wise approach.
-Moreover, it employs residual connections to mitigate gradient vanishing and facilitates iterative reuse of features.
+To improve our understanding of spatiotemporal graph relationships by directly learning their interconnections, this paper introduces a novel GCN module.
+Our dual-path modulated hop-wise regular GCN module splits spatiotemporal graph convolution to independently learn features, thereby reducing computational complexity and preserving both temporally dynamic features and original (or high-dimensional) representations of spatial structures.
+The parallel dual-path strategy avoids the sequential processing typical of serial architectures, thereby mitigating the risk of prematurely compressing certain features.
+In addition, it employs a spatiotemporal hop-wise approach to capture higher-order dependencies and incorporates a residual connection to mitigate gradient vanishing and facilitate the iterative reuse of features.

+Consider a graph convolutional layer in the vanilla GCN \cite{kipf2016semi} that transforms and aggregates input features according to the following equation: